mlrun/demos/faces/client/README.md

-# Image-Streaming Client
+# Faces Client

-The faces-demo client demonstrates ingestion of video images from a webcam to the Iguazio Data Science Platform using web APIs.
+The faces client uses open-cv to stream images into iguazio platform. the client uses the laptop camera to send frames into the pre-deployed nuclio serving function.

 <a id="get-mlrun-demos"></a>
-## Get the MLRun Demos
+## Clone the MLRun Demos

-Clone the [mlrun/demos](https://github.com/mlrun/demos) repository (Git clone URL &mdash; https://github.com/mlrun/demos.git).
+Clone the [mlrun/demos](https://github.com/mlrun/demos) repository into your laptop (Git clone URL &mdash; https://github.com/mlrun/demos.git). it is required in order to use your laptop camera and stream its frames into the iguazio system

 <a id="go-to-client-dir"></a>
 ## Go to the Client Directory